ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 ![Spatzle pasta with cripy onions on top, herbs and a roasted tomato on a black plate](https://lh3.googleusercontent.com/pw/AJFCJaW7XF9V6qTs8973AJ6sy7alIGE5hkljF1qw9odztfiXH00rp9EuRIAmL-60tIHKUUekPakF6A0ruxxDX22JjxFsy2FW_2qqqyG_u-Bai4k2u7Bu5Gdl6qrmz8xXFG4vdfl5MwmUOdXhX3sfMwHwUdk0zQ=w743-h986-s-no?authuser=0)

 ### Rating
 7.8/10.
 Solid all round.
 Nothing blew my face off but don’t remember being overly disappointed with any of these.
 I had some average eats while in Berlin but clearly didn’t take a picture of them.
-Shout out to [the sushi place](https://sushi-goku.de/) that messed up my order and had a TV filming in it while I stood around waiting to get my order.
+Shout out to [the sushi place](https://sushi-goku.de/) that messed up my order while they had a TV crew filming in there while I waited.

 ## Austria: Part 1
 I seem to remember Austria being a bit more expensive than Germany.
 Regardless, I went about trying to eat traditional food where I could.
 First stop was [a nice spot](https://meisslundschadn.at/meissl-schadn-wien/speisekarte/?utm_source=google&utm_medium=organic&utm_campaign=gmb) where I got a sort of goulash of sorts.
 It was good.
 Nice potatoes and crispy onions.
 Nice sparkling water to wash it down.

 ![Beef Goulash dish, with lots of gravy.
 Potatoes in dish with bottle of water too](https://lh3.googleusercontent.com/pw/AJFCJaUJK4UAVgm3EGLDMytPUFJ_Kv600Zrf7nvv59Zb1pr8q41uy8y47Qdn3nMktSpeEXreNITcoTtUU1FgsRKWj9WR1CtOecP72eBFM5mQtJSf3P6vhMUKKay-EWS3W75b_7rlwzyox1M0CEXuET-Y2Hh0mg=w743-h986-s-no?authuser=0)

 Next stop was schnitzel.
 Classic.
-Was a nice little place a little walk from the train station (which I walked to in pouring rain).
+Was a nice little place a little walk from the train station (which I walked to in the pouring rain).
 This place had a bit of a 70’s vibe with everyone in there over 50 but food was great!
 Solid portions and not overpriced.
+Hearty.

 ![Pork Schnitzel with boiled potatoes and a dark beer on the table](https://lh3.googleusercontent.com/pw/AJFCJaVTWcJ0NYTr5CdkGhhh6PKQNllCfh9VeuRyox_B9Rd26XhGdv3Mm-W3fY1ZLMY-Y1wefbNrvzlux9rDFW_omd9OPBEZ7ct_iEEaxZQ3TwFNMsTZ80C_NIC9sOQBqoxnpWm95usz994z48Y9rsat3AAulg=w1310-h986-s-no?authuser=0)

-On my Vienna tour I also found a spot in the [famous Austrian coffee house Landtmann’s](https://www.landtmann.at/en/the-landtmann/the-landtmann-story.html).
-I got some traditional sausage and famous dessert.
+On my Vienna wanderings I also found a spot in the [famous Austrian coffee house Landtmann’s](https://www.landtmann.at/en/the-landtmann/the-landtmann-story.html).
+I got some traditional sausage and famous Austrian dessert.
 The dessert was a bit heavy and dough-y.
 A bit too big a portion.
 Coffee and surroundings very nice.
 Staff also great.

 ![Sausage on a white dish with 4 sauces to dip in and bread](https://lh3.googleusercontent.com/pw/AJFCJaWAEeZ0rwqQQm5ePQn72NQbAAC7DXkRn3nNWrv081EG6b9YnZJX4Iv9wzQk8jzJegA2LKhMD84xnB2zLBHK3s3L0E-xGMtrF5P4JIO-lv_WyS529Tl9uvRZojtmZXtz_-EhX1EDoqOthvSjvcH8R9178Q=w743-h986-s-no?authuser=0)